-- 15. Double-check your wiring.
-Triple-check with me if you want to be absolutely certain that everything's right. - 16.
+- 14. Double-check your wiring.
+Triple-check if you want to be absolutely certain that everything's right. - 15.
 Re-apply power to the KL25Z.
-If necessary, re-connect the terminal program.
+Re-connect the terminal program.
 The temperature should now be displayed on the terminal program.
 Take 60 temperature readings, noting the difference between the minimum and maximum readings.
-Record your results.

-17. You will likely notice that the temperature display isn't very steady.
+Record your results. - 16.
+You will likely notice that the temperature display isn't very steady.
 Let's fix that.
-Modify your program so that several sample temperatures are read and averaged, with the average temperature printed and used to determine the ongoing maximum and minimum temperature readings.
-Try taking 3 samples and then 16 samples.
-The samples should be taken 1 ms. (0.001 sec.) apart.
-Again, run your program long enough to print 60 readings.
+Modify your program so that several sample temperatures are read and averaged, with the average temperature printed.
+Try taking 3 samples and then 16 samples, producing 60 temperature readings each time.
+The samples should be taken 1 ms. apart.